 - Medicines to treat symptoms, including naloxone, an antidote to help reverse the effect of the poison; multiple doses may be needed.

 Pentazocine overdose is usually much less serious than other opioid medicine overdoses, such as heroin and morphine.
 In rare cases, antidotes need to be used.
-There may be a more serious outcome if there has been prolonged coma and shock (damage to multiple internal organs).
+There may be a more serious outcome if there has been prolonged coma or respiratory depression, or shock (extremely low blood pressure, leading to damage to multiple internal organs).
 Although deaths have been reported, most people who receive prompt treatment recover well.

 Aronson JK.
 Pentazocine.
 In: Aronson JK, ed.
 Meyler's Side Effects of Drugs.
 16th ed.
 Waltham, MA: Elsevier; 2016:620-622.